 To achieve this goal, the microgravity machine must be designed to allow the payload to experience zero gravity for up to 4 seconds or longer.
-The design must accommodate a 3U class CubeSat payload while weighing less than 25 pounds.
-The design must also accelerate downward at 9.81 m/s2.
+The design must accommodate a 3U class downward at 9.81 m/s.
 The design must be easily reproducible, affordable, and reusable.